 - ¾ cup dark rye flour(or you can use all purpose flour)

 - ½ cup chopped dried black mission figs

 - ½ cup confectioner’s sugar

 - ½ cup heavy whipping cream

 - Good quality honey to drizzle on the top

 - 1. Preheat oven to 350 degrees.
 Line the bottom of an 8-inch nonstick cake pan with parchment paper.

 - 2. In a mixer fitted with a paddle, cream together the butter and brown sugar until light and fluffy.
 Add the eggs one at a time and blend well.
-Add the orange zest, orange jucie and vanilla extract mix well.
-Then add the ground pistachios and almonds.
-Using a rubber spatula, fold in the flour, baking powder, baking soda, salt; do not overmix.
+Add the orange zest, orange juice and vanilla extract mix well.
+Then add the ground pistachios.
+Using a rubber spatula, fold in the dark rye flour, almond flour, baking powder, baking soda, star anise, salt; do not overmix.
 Fold in the pistachios and chopped figs.